jonasmcferreira/whiteiron/jhed-wasteland/npcs-and-factions.md

 **Activities:**

 The Flaming Fools are vital to the survival and commerce of the Jhed Wasteland.
-They transport heavily valued items between villages, hunt dangerous creatures, and rescue lost travelers—for a fee.
+They transport heavily valued items between villages, hunt dangerous creatures, and rescue lost travelers — for a fee.
 Their services are essential for maintaining the fragile balance of life in this harsh environment.

 **Encounters/Quests:**